zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 .. note::

-   For a good introductory paper about QAOA, see `here <https://arxiv.org/abs/1411.4028>`_.
+   The QAOA algorithm was introduced in `this <https://arxiv.org/abs/1411.4028>`_ papier.
+If you are not familiar with the algorithm, there is a lot of introductory texts available online, e.g. `here <https://www.mustythoughts.com/quantum-approximate-optimization-algorithm-explained>`_

 The Quantum Approximate Optimization Algorithm is implemented by the :class:`QAOA <orquestra.vqa.algorithms.QAOA>` class.
 The  :meth:`default <orquestra.vqa.algorithms.QAOA.default>` method constructs :class:`QAOA` object using Fahri ansatz with specified number of layers.
-Using class' initializer, one can further customize what ansatz is used.
+An important detail differing :class:`QAOA` from :class:`VQE` is lack of :code:`grouping` or :code:`shot_allocation` parameters, which just don't make sense for QAOA algorithm.
+Using class' initializer directly, one can further customize what ansatz is used.

 QCBM